EXPAND Program for People With Disabilities

-The city of Boulder Parks and Recreation EXPAND program has received a grant from U.S. Paralympics to provide support and mentoring to injured veterans and people with physical disabilities.
-Participants are introduced to adaptive sport techniques and opportunities through clinics and camps as well as the Parks & Recreation Department's ongoing Paralympic sport programs.
+The City of Boulder Parks and Recreation EXPAND program has received a grant from U.S. Paralympics to provide support and mentoring to injured veterans and people with physical disabilities.
+Participants are introduced to adaptive sport techniques and opportunities through clinics and camps as well as the Parks and Recreation Department's ongoing Paralympic sport programs.

 The program isn't just about sports; it's also about attitude, camaraderie and promoting healthy, active lifestyles.
 Mentors play a huge role in this process.
 Made up of Paralympic athletes- athletes who have gone through similar experiences, mentors help participants overcome their own physical disabilities to achieve excellence.

 With 21 million Americans currently living with physical disabilities,adaptive sports and recreation is an important community need.
-The city of Boulder Parks & Recreation EXPAND Program and U.S. Paralympics is leading the development of new Paralympic sport programs and opportunities.
+The City of Boulder Parks and Recreation EXPAND Program and U.S. Paralympics is leading the development of new Paralympic sport programs and opportunities.

 To learn more about our Paralympic Sport Program contact Jen Heilveil, EXPAND program coordinator, at 303-413-7474.